 What Items Are Prohibited or Restricted on eBay?

-As you might expect, eBay either prohibits or restricts the sale of some types of merchandise. eBay sets these limitations as a result of input by members of the eBay Community and examination of local, federal, and international law. eBay has a strong Offensive Material Policy that covers items that “promote or glorify hatred, violence, racial or religious intolerance, or items that promote organizations with such views.”
+eBay has a strong Offensive Material Policy which covers items of merchandise that “promote or glorify hatred, violence, racial or religious intolerance, or items that promote organizations with such views.”
 As you can imagine, this is a slippery slope for some sellers.

-Stocks and other securities: Old or collectible stock certificates may be sold provided that they’re canceled or are from a company that no longer exists.
+**Old or collectible stock certificates may be sold, provided that they’re canceled or are from a company that no longer exists.

 ***All sellers wanting to rent out their own lodging must first register with eBay Travel verification.